 Switching to newer, programmable thermostats is not only safer for your health and the health of the environment, but also reduces energy consumption and greenhouse gas (GHG) emissions.

-With the TRP, you can do your part in ensuring mercury doesn’t end up in landfill; as well as ensuring the other thermostat components such as the plastics and metals are recycled responsibly.
+With the TRP, you can do your part in ensuring mercury doesn’t end up in landfill; as well as ensuring the other thermostat components such as the plastics, glass and metals are managed responsibly.